LukeM94/B8IT150-CA/documentation.md

 The back end uses Flask which is a Python web framework.
 Flask uses routes to create the URL endpoints and handles the requests for those endpoints.
 I chose to use Flask as I've worked with C# and ASP.NET in a previous module and wanted to learn some new skills.

-The application was deployed to Azure App Service.
+The system was deployed to Azure App Service.
 When configuring Azure App Service, I took advantage of the code being stored in GitHub to add a GitHub Action that would deploy the latest version of my project was changes were pushed to the repo.

 ## Testing